 A plumbed in radiator must be fitted in the original factory fitted position.

-The spare wheel must remain in place but it is permitted to enlarge the drain hole to a maximum dimension of 450mm long by 100mm wide (front to rear of vehicle) to assist air flow through front auxiliary radiator.
+The spare wheel well must remain in place, but it is permitted to enlarge the drain hole to a maximum dimension of 450mm long by 100mm wide (front to rear of vehicle) to assist air flow through the front auxiliary radiator.

 6.7.8 Induction Systems: